-“pleez, pleez, PLEEZ teach me how to hack a Hotmail Account!!!”
+“pleez, pleez, PLEEZ teach me how to do email hacking on a Hotmail Account!!!”

 -unidentified IRC user

 From here on in you walk alone.
 Neither little_v OR Black Sun Research Facility AND its members will be responsible for what you do with the information presented here.
-Do not use this information to impress your “l33t0_b0rit0″ friends.
-Do not operate in shower.
-Objects in article may be closer than they appear.
+Do not use this information to impress your “l33t0_b0rit0” friends.
+Do not operate in the shower.
+Objects in the article may be closer than they appear.

 Note: If you see (x), where x is a number, it means that this term is defined at (x) at the bottom of this article.

 The purpose of this article is NOT, I repeat, NOT to teach someone how to “hack an email account”.
 It’s true purpose is actually MUCH more devious.
 The purpose of this and all other articles in the “An Exploit Explained: ” series is to teach readers about various web technologies, and the basics of security and exploiting.
 I will try to give you a hands-on, learn as you go type of education in computer security.
 Sound good???
 Then let’s get in to it!!